 - 1. Reject Melbourne Water's proposal to apply a special tariff charge to be applied only to the Quiet Lakes Residents of Lakes Legana and Illawong on the basis of being inconsistent with the findings of the Independent Review. - 2.
+Reject Melbourne Water's intention to stop the running of the bore if prolonged periods of BGA bloom occur. - 3.
 Instruct Melbourne Water to 'aim for and work for' achieving the goal of maintaining secondary contact water quality consistent with the findings of the Independent Review.
-This requires implementation of the Design Flow Water Quality Management Plan to manage safe levels of Blue Green Algae via use of ground water flushing from the bore at 1.5ML/day, carp removal, aquatic planting, desilting of the nutrient rich sediments, guaranteeing flow through Lake Carramar and weed control to protect against drowning by entanglement all to be managed and operated by Melbourne Water to deliver the outcomes of the review funded from the MMWDC. - 3.
-Instruct Melbourne Water to reinstate weekly Blue Green Algae water quality testing and reporting for the safety of those at the Quiet Lakes and those downstream, not only humans but flora and fauna species consistent with the findings of the Independent Review as approved by the Essential Services Commission in Melbourne Water's 2014 Price Submission.

-4. Instruct Melbourne Water retain its previous responsibility for conducting annual sand retrieval to protect the asset from catastrophic failure should the clay base continue to be further exposed on the sand reserve, whilst also addressing the slip hazard that exists around each lake where the sand cover is missing.
+This requires implementation of the Design Flow Water Quality Management Plan to manage safe levels of Blue Green Algae via use of ground water flushing from the bore at 1.5ML/day, carp removal, aquatic planting, desilting of the nutrient rich sediments, guaranteeing flow through Lake Carramar and weed control to protect against drowning by entanglement all to be managed and operated by Melbourne Water to deliver the outcomes of the review funded from the MMWDC. - 4.
+Instruct MW to be exploring extend use of the bore and if necessary increase the bore licence back to its original 730ML/yr and desilting of lakes to remove the nutrient rich sediments if prolonged periods of BGA Algae bloom are experienced in the future. - 5.
+Instruct Melbourne Water to reinstate weekly Blue Green Algae water quality testing and reporting as an activity providing a regional and community benefit for the safety of those at the Quiet Lakes and those downstream, not only humans but flora and fauna species consistent with the findings of the Independent Review as approved by the Essential Services Commission in Melbourne Water's 2014 Price Submission. - 6.
+Instruct Melbourne Water retain its previous responsibility for conducting annual sand retrieval to protect the asset from catastrophic failure should the clay base continue to be further exposed on the sand reserve, whilst also addressing the slip hazard that exists around each lake where the sand cover is missing.